 Change the paragraph in this section as follows:

-The TA field contains an IEEE MAC individual address that identifies the STA that has transmitted, onto the WM, the MPDU contained in the frame body field.
-A control MPDU transmitted in a non-HT or non-HT duplicate PPDU with the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT present, has the Individual/Group bit of the TA is set to 1.
-Otherwise, tThe Individual/Group bit is set to 0always transmitted as a zero in the transmitter address.
+The TA field contains an IEEE MAC address that identifies the STA that has transmitted, onto the WM, the MPDU contained in the frame body field.
+If the Individual/Group bit is 0, then the TA field is the individual address of the STA; otherwise the TA field is a Signaling TA.

-NOTE—A CTS frame, which does not have a TA field, can also be transmitted with the TXVECTOR parameter

-CH_BANDWIDTH_IN_NON_HT present.

 8.3.1.2 RTS frame format